Manto (2018 film): Filming

-The film was shot on various locations across Mumbai and the lahore portions were shot in the village called Vaso (Nadiad) in Gujarat.
+The film was shot on various locations across Mumbai and the Lahore portions were shot in the village called Vaso (Nadiad) in Gujarat.
 The shooting continued for 41 days before reaching its endpoint in July 2017.

 Release

 It was selected to compete in the Un Certain Regard section at the 2018 Cannes Film Festival.
 The official teaser of the film was released on 12 May 2018.
 The trailer of film was released on 14 August 2018.

 Soundtrack

 The music of the film is composed by Sneha Khanwalkar and Raftaar while the lyrics have been penned by Dibakar Banerjee, Simaab Akbarabadi, Meeraji, Faiz Ahmed Faiz, Raftaar and Saadat Hasan Manto.
 The first song of the film titled as "Nagri Nagri" sung by Shankar Mahadevan was released 31 August 2018.
-The album released by Zee Music Company on 9 September 2018.
+The album was released by Zee Music Company on 9 September 2018.

 Nandita Das had asked Khanwalkar not to use any electronic music.
 Moreover, the composer was asked to compose songs from poems of 1940s and 50s.
 Three poems were chosen for this.
 The song "Ban Titli" was made by the composer for a Dibakar Banerjee-project which was cancelled.

 Vipin Nair of The Hindu gave the soundtrack 4/5, calling it a "whopper" soundtrack and wishing it was longer.